elan-ev/vosk-cli/README.md

 ```

 ### 2. Install dependencies

 - FFmpeg
+- ffprobe

-vosk-cli uses ffmpeg to preprocess input files.
+Vosk-cli uses ffprobe to analyze and ffmpeg to preprocess input files.
 The easiest way to install ffmpeg is by using a package manager.
 If you want or need to install from source, visit
 [FFmpeg.org/download.html](https://ffmpeg.org/download.html) and follow the instructions for your operating system.